Leaf64/Java-University-Project/README.md

 ![Screenshot](MonteCarlo/image.png)

-and drawing her graph on the screen
+and drawing its graph on the screen

 # Picture Editor API